-Y. Consolidations
+Consolidations

-We confirm that the TTC has 100% ownership of the Toronto Coach Terminal Inc., Toronto Transit Commission Insurance Company Limited, Toronto Transit Commission, and the Toronto Transit Infrastructure Limited.
+We confirm that the TTC has 100% ownership of the Toronto Coach Terminal Inc. and the Toronto Transit Commission Insurance Company Limited.
 Accordingly, they are controlled entities of the TTC.
 The Toronto Transit Commission Sick Benefit Association is also controlled by the TTC.
-We also confirm that there is insignificant activity in Toronto Transit Infrastructure Limited and the Toronto Transit Commission Sick Benefit Association.
+We also confirm that there is insignificant activity in the Toronto Transit Commission Sick Benefit Association.

-Z. Use of a specialist
+Z. Use or a specialist